binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 ##### One of the Big Problems

 All CAs now support both CRLs and OCSP.
-One problem that we've seen is that some responses for both CRLs and OCSP have been very slow or non-existent, in which case browsers just continue to trust the validity of the certificate.
-If the revocation response can be blocked by an attacker, then the browser just continues to trust a certificate that was valid only the last time it managed to get a response of `good`.
+One problem that we've seen, is that some of the responses for both CRLs and OCSP have been very slow or non-existent.
+In which case browsers just continue to trust the validity of the certificate.
+If the revocation response can be blocked by an attacker, then the browser will continue to trust a certificate that was valid only the last time it managed to get a response of `good`.

 ##### Initiative 3: Welcome to [OCSP Stapling](http://en.wikipedia.org/wiki/OCSP_stapling)